ankush9812/Knowledge-Infusion-in-LM-for-QA/README.md

 Aviation_KG_Triples.zip - This file contains triples from the AviationKG as train, valid, and test for knowledge infusion.
 It also contain entity strings file with unique entities from the triples.

+The knowledge infusion approach is adopted from the KGT5 paper for which the link is given below.
+This repo contains the BloomQA code for KG infusion.

 ## Aviation QA Dataset:
 https://github.com/ankush9812/Aviation-Question-Answer-Pairs